 Committee of 100

 The Committee of 100 is the premiere level of membership at HistoryMiami Museum.
-Members of the Committee of 100 provide crucial support and sustainability for exhibitions, collections and education programs.
+Members of the Committee of 100 provide crucial support and sustainability for exhibitions, collections and educational programs that impact our community every day.

 The Committee of 100 was founded in Miami Beach after the 1926 hurricane to boost morale, advance local philanthropic service in Miami, and encourage social camaraderie and cultural activities.
 The founding president was Clayton Sedgwick Cooper, publisher of the Miami Tribune.
 Other prominent members in the Committee’s early history included Harvey S. Firestone, Thomas J. Pancoast, Carl G. Fisher, Mark C. Honeywell and John H. Kellogg.

 Committee of 100 members receive all member benefits for two adults and family members under 18.
 For details on these benefits, please visit our main Membership page here.
 In addition, Committee of 100 members receive: